handwritten paper note saying figma wishlist 2023

 Figma Wishlist 2023

-In September 2022, Adobe announced its plans to aquire Figma, the most popular tool among UX Designers (according to a 2022 UX Tools Survey).
-The announcement of the acquisition left many designers shocked and wondering what would come next.
-Will Adobe incorporate the best features of Figma into XD and kill it, or visa-versa, or keep them as two separate products?
+In September 2022, Adobe announced its plans to acquire Figma, the most popular tool among UX Designers (according to a 2022 UX Tools Survey).
+The announcement left many designers shocked and wondering what would come next.
+Will Adobe incorporate the best features of Figma into XD and kill it, or vice versa, or keep them as two separate products?

 Adobe has said that they plan to have Figma continue to operate autonomously, so we think it’s safe to say Figma will continue to operate for at least the foreseeable future.
 While many designers have lamented the acquisition, we think it presents an opportunity to bring the best parts of Adobe XD into Figma and accelerate the release of a few other enhancements as well.